Bad Company: Brian Howe era (1986–1994)

 For the next Howe-era album, 1988's Dangerous Age, the band replaced Olsen with producer Terry Thomas, who got rid of most of the keyboards and returned the band to a guitar-driven sound.
 Thomas also added small amounts of keyboards as well as rhythm guitars and backing vocals and wrote most of the songs with the band.
-Dangerous Age fared better than its predecessor, spawning several MTV videos and the AOR hits "No Smoke Without a Fire" (#4), "One Night" (#9) and "Shake It Up" (#9, also No. 89 on the Billboard Hot 100 Singles chart).
+Dangerous Age fared better than its predecessor, spawning several MTV videos and the AOR hits "No Smoke Without a Fire" (No. 4), "One Night" (No. 9) and "Shake It Up" (No. 9, also No. 89 on the Billboard Hot 100 singles chart).
 The album went gold and hit the Top 60.
 For the Dangerous Age tour, the band was augmented by Larry Oakes (keyboards, guitar), who had also played with Foreigner.
 Price and Oakes both left at the conclusion of the tour.
 The band's next album, Holy Water, written mostly by Brian Howe and Terry Thomas, was released in June 1990.
 The album, also produced by Thomas, was enormously successful both critically and commercially, attaining Top 40 and platinum status by selling more than one million copies.
 Holy Water was the band's first album on the Atlantic subsidiary Atco.
-The album spun off the singles: "If You Needed Somebody" (#16), the title track "Holy Water" (#89) and "Walk Through Fire" (#28).
+The album spun off the singles: "If You Needed Somebody" (No. 16), the title track "Holy Water" (No. 89) and "Walk Through Fire" (No. 28).
 "Holy Water" also hit No. 1 for 2 weeks on the AOR charts with "If You Needed Somebody" reaching No. 2.
 The album received significant radio airplay (five songs made the AOR charts in all) and spawned several video hits.
 Felix Krish played bass on the CD while Paul Cullen was recruited for live shows.